Lattice models with subsystem/weak non-invertible symmetry-protected topological order: Introduction

 The rest of this paper is organized as follows.
 In Section \ref{section_of_bipartite_graphs}, we review qubit systems on bipartite graphs and their various properties, including non-invertible symmetry and dualities.
 In Section \ref{Section_of_Non-invertible_SPTs}, we construct a family of lattice models exhibiting subsystem non-invertible SPT phases.
 We also analyze interfaces between different SPT phases, showing that the symmetry protects interface modes.
 In Section \ref{Section_of_weak_SPT}, we explore the interplay between generalized symmetries and lattice translational symmetry.
 In particular, we propose two lattice models that belong to distinct SPT phases involving a combination of non-invertible symmetry and lattice translational symmetry.
-The interface between these models hosts a degenerate edge mode protected by the symmetry.
-We also discuss examples of SPT phases distinguished by both of higher-form symmetry and translational symmetry.
+Between these models, we find a symmetry-protected interface mode.
+We show that the interface theory exhibits the LSM anomaly associated with a modulated symmetry.
+We also discuss examples of SPT phases distinguished by a combination of higher-form symmetry and translational symmetry.
 Section \ref{Section_of_conclusion} summarizes our results and outlines several directions for future study.
 In Appendix \ref{appendix_interface}, we present technical details of the analysis of interfaces, including the derivation of non-invertible symmetry operator in the low-energy limit and how the symmetry action on the interface can be extracted from it.